Forward to the Past

 I have complained often in the past about how the airlines are slowly squeezing the seats together in Economy class so they can get yet another and another row of seats they can get a bit more money out of every flight.
 Domestic flights are bad enough, but for international flights, it’s sheer torture, even without the other usual hazards of airline travel (people who sit next to you being second on the list).

-I remember way back when “Economy” seats were far enough apart that you could have a window seat, and with passengers in the two seat next to you, you could still stand up and exit the row without them getting up.
+I remember way back when “Economy” seats were far enough apart that you could have a window seat, and with passengers in the two seats next to you, you could still stand up and exit the row without them getting up.
 After a few years, you had to squeeze by, and they had to angle their knees to help you.
 Today, it is a physical impossibility to exit without your neighbors getting out of their seats (unless you are five years old or have the ability to pass through solid matter).

 Well, they’ve got their game plan to make it even worse.
 Witness the next generation of airline seats, the “SkyRider” design: